CodeIR

 Setup

-pip install codeir
+pip install codeir-tools

 codeir index ./your-repo